DIY Nautical Rope Mirror

 And…the flowers kind of grew on me like I knew they might.

-I knew I needed to put it on some sort of board backing so I could attach the rope.
+I knew I needed to provide some support to the mirror and create an edge so I could attach the rope.

 So I found this old board (it’s a scrap piece of bead board) in the garage and had my husband cut it about an inch larger than the mirror.